 Why do we need COBOL?

-We need COBOL programming language as many of the bank applications, insurance applications, military, and government applications are long back written in the COBOL and they are still in use as it is standard such a long time.
-It is the best language in those days which has the capability to handle batch jobs, sequential processing, file access, and reports.
+We need COBOL programming language as many of the bank applications, insurance applications, military, and government applications are long back written in the COBOL, and they are still in use as it is standard for such a long time.
+It is the best language in those days, which has the capability to handle batch jobs, sequential processing, file access, and reports.
 It is still used across industries as it is profitable.

 Who is the right audience for learning COBOL technologies?

 It helps in career growth a little bit only as there is very little demand compared to the other modern programming languages.
-So compared job openings available and career growth with respect to other available languages in the market demand is less for COBOL.
+So compared to job openings available and career growth with respect to other available languages in the market, demand is less for COBOL.

 Finally, it’s a wrap about a brief discussion about this programming language.
-We have discussed COBOL in various ways like why COBOL, uses of it, need of it, career growth, etc. I hope you will have a good understanding of COBOL after reading this article.
+We have discussed COBOL in various ways, like why COBOL, its uses of it, need for it, career growth, etc. I hope you will have a good understanding of COBOL after reading this article.